rsgmon/realloc/readme.md

 from realloc import Account, PortfolioModel, PortfolioAllocator

 ### Define accounts

+Accounts must always have a label, account number, Cash balance, and positions

 accounts = [
     Account("IRA", "A1", 1000, {"AAPL": 5}, {}),
     Account("Taxable", "A2", 2000, {"GOOG": 3}, {})